margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 And some have American flags hanging in the windows.

 ## It All Started in Virginia ##
-It all started in Virginia.
+It all started in Virginia, the home of the virgin, native land.
 Some people chose liberty and traveled across the seas.
-They had no idea what they would discover, but they discovered some new land for the mark of freedom.
+They had no idea what they would discover, but they discovered some new land for freedom's mark.
 Not everything was perfect when they discovered this new land.
 There were hypocrites, and there was violent behavior.
-But they launched the way for some pioneering people. // But the sail launched the ground landing for some pioneering people.
+...But the sail and they launched the way for some pioneering people.

 ## From Port to Port ##
 From port to port the sun shines in every place from different angles.